Larry Eigner: Life and work

 (1978), and Waters/Places/a Time (1983).
 His work appeared in well over a hundred magazines and collections, most notably Origin, The Black Mountain Review, L=A=N=G=U=A=G=E, and in Don Allen's anthology The New American Poetry.
 In 2010, Stanford University Press published The Collected Poems of Larry Eigner, Volumes 1–4 (Vol. I: 1937–1958; Vol. II: 1958–1966; Vol. III: 1966–1978; Vol. IV: 1978–1995).
 The four volumes were edited by Robert Grenier and Curtis Faville.

 Larry Eigner died from pneumonia and other complications on February 3, 1996.

 Poet Jennifer Bartlett published a biography of Larry Eigner entitled Sustaining Air: The Life of Larry Eigner.

+The Swampscott Public Library in Swampscott Massachusetts holds a collection of Larry Eigner's literary works in its Local History Room along with more a current and growing collection of research publications that analyze the poet's life and literary work.
+The library also holds a collection of newspaper articles about Larry Eigner, as well as a framed poem produced in a poster format and signed by the poet.

 Jon David Polansky is currently the acting executor for the literary estate of Larry Eigner.